I've read the information on graduate study and have questions. Can I call an advisor?

 When will I know the selection committee’s decision regarding my application?

-The University calendar states that the minimum requirement for admission to a master’s program is a bachelor’s degree with cumulative grade point average of at least 3.0/4.33 (B), or a grade point average of at least 3.33/4.33 (B+) based on the last 60 credits of undergraduate courses.
-In exceptional circumstances a student may be admitted with lower formal qualifications, but with extensive experience judged to be of significance to the proposed area of research.
-However, in view of the competitive nature of entry in most programs, this is highly unusual.
+The University calendar states that the minimum requirement for admission to a master’s program is a bachelor’s degree with a cumulative grade point average of at least 3.0/4.33 (B), or a grade point average of at least 3.33/4.33 (B+) based on the last 60 credits of undergraduate courses.
+In exceptional circumstances, a student may be admitted with lower formal qualifications, but with extensive experience judged to be of significance to the proposed area of research.
+However, given the competitive nature of entry in most programs, this is highly unusual.

 Do you admit students without an undergraduate degree?